 Select School Programs

 The Enviroscape desktop model is used for a hands-on, interactive presentation that explains stormwater pollution and some simple ways we can help reduce it!
 This presentation can be adapted for a wide range of audiences from preschool to adult.

 What is a wetland and why are they important?
-This hands-on model will demonstrate the way wetlands help filter pollutants, prevent flooding, and provide habitat for wildlife and plant species.
-We will discuss local examples of wetlands including natural and human-made treatment wetlands.
+This hands-on model demonstrates the way wetlands help filter pollutants, prevent flooding, and provide habitat for wildlife and plant species.
+We will discuss local examples of wetlands including natural and human-constructed treatment wetlands.
 Suggested for 2nd grade to adult.